 Jeff Buckley heard the song in the early '90s and began performing it at his shows in and around New York City.
 He included it on his 1994 debut album Grace, but the song didn't gain widespread attention until after Buckley's death in 1997, which sparked renewed interest in his work.
 Many artists took note of "Hallelujah" and recorded their own versions of the song.
 Many of these covers found their way into movies and TV shows, popularizing the song across a wide audience.

 The song is about a love that has soured and gone stale.
-Cohen used a lot of religious imagery, including references to some of the more notorious women in the bible.
-Here's some lyric analysis:
+Cohen used a lot of religious imagery, including references to some of the more notorious women in the bible (all of whom are popular figures in songs